leeharry709/portfolio-deprecated/README.md

 ```

 # Conclusion
 These projects capture my skills in data cleaning, visualization, natural language processing, machine learning, and I am excited to learn and apply more technical skills into future projects.
+I am passionate and driven to succeed in growing my career in data analytics and data science.

 Sincerely,